The St Andrews and Stirling Programme (SASP) offers different graduate degrees together with the Conversion Diploma.

-The standard route into SASP is via one of our five MLitt programmes, which all consist of two semesters of coursework and a summer dissertation.
-Satisfactory performance in the MLitt can lead to the PhD or MPhil.
+The standard route into SASP is via our MLitt programme, which consists of two semesters of coursework and a dissertation.
+Satisfactory performance on the MLitt may lead to the MPhil or PhD.

-The MPhil degree is a two-year masters degree.
-It consists of the MLitt coursework, followed by fifteen month period of research writing a 40,000 word thesis
+The MPhil is a two-year masters degree.
+It consists of the MLitt coursework, followed by a fifteen month period of research writing a 40,000 word thesis.

-All degrees are awarded jointly by the Universities of St Andrews and Stirling.
+All degrees are awarded jointly by the University of St Andrews and the University of Stirling.